sustainable home

 Sustainable Home Textiles

 Sustainable home textiles prioritize the use of organic, renewable, and non-toxic materials.
-Since our skin is in direct contact with these materials frequently and for significant lengths of time, we should make an effort to seek these safe bedding and bath products.
+Since our skin is in direct contact with these materials frequently and for significant lengths of time, it is important to seek safe bedding and bath products.

 Choose sustainable linens that are made of natural materials such as cotton, bamboo, wool, linen, or Tencel fibers.
-Organic fabrics are best, as they are free from harmful chemicals.
-Look for certifications that verify the chemical-free claims.
-OEKO-TEX is the most common certification you will encounter for any type of textile product.
+Organic fabrics are best, as the fibers are free from harmful chemicals.
+Look for certifications that further verify that the material was not processed or dyed with harmful chemicals.
+OEKO-TEX is the most common certification you will encounter for any textiles.
 Review the guidelines on choosing sustainable textiles here.

-Check out this guide to learn about Natural vs Synthetic fabrics.
+Check out this guide to learn about the pros and cons of Natural vs Synthetic fabrics, and which is best.

 Sustainable bedding brands